Doo-Bop: Release and reception

 The title is a play on words on the two musical genres doo-wop and bebop.
 Doo-Bop was released by Warner Bros.
 Records on June 30, 1992.
 By May 1993, it had sold approximately 300,000 copies worldwide.
 The album received negative reviews from most critics.
-Greg Tate called it an "inconsequential" jazz-rap record from Davis, while Billboard found the R&B-based album to not be "quite cut as deeply" as his 1970s funk recordings.
+Greg Tate called it an "inconsequential" jazz-rap record from Davis, while Billboard found the R&B-based album to not "quite cut as deeply" as his 1970s funk recordings.
 In Entertainment Weekly, Greg Sandow wrote that Davis's solos were performed with "impeccable logic and wistful finesse" but accompanied by hackneyed guest raps and unadventurous hip hop beats, which reduced Doo-Bop to "elegant aural wallpaper".
 Los Angeles Times critic Don Snowden believed the album "succeeded only in fits and starts" because of Davis's first time working with hip hop tracks, "the rigidity" of which Snowden felt often reduced his "muted-laced-with-echo trumpet to just another instrumental color in the mix".
 Richard Williams from The Independent viewed the tracks as a regression from the ambient-inflected Tutu (1986) album as they inspired trumpet improvisations from Davis which displayed "a rhythmic banality that was never remotely discernible in Miles's pre-electric playing".

 In a positive review, Q called Doo-Bop "a collector's piece ... as hip, sexy, open and complex as the best of his work since he elected to turn to FM airplay music in the 1980s".
 Musician considered it a pleasant hip hop album and an accessible introduction to Davis's music for "younger ears weaned on modern beats".
 In DownBeat, Robin Tolleson wrote that Davis sounded less timid than on previous few records as "his phrasing and concept adapt sharply from tune to tune".
 Doo-Bop won the 1993 Grammy Award for Best R&B Instrumental Performance.